stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 ## Backup

-Stakater takes backup of  all kubernetes resources(manifests) and volumes.
+Stakater takes automatic backup of all kubernetes resources(manifests) and volumes.
 The backups are stored in your cloud account.
-By default, backups are taken after every 4 hours and are retained for 3 days.
+By default, backups are taken after every 1 hour and are retained for 24 hours.
 To enable more frequent, resource specific or varying retention, please contact Stakater Support.

 ## Restore